-Check the water meter before you go to bed and check it again in the morning.
-Installing a Water Management tool like the MOEN FLO can help you determine if you have a leak at your home, and all from an app on your phone.
+Check the water meter before going to bed and recheck it in the morning.
+Installing a Water Management tool like the MOEN FLO can help you determine if you have a leak at your home, all from an app on your phone.
 Homeowners with this device can turn off the main water line straight from their smartphone or tablet!
 According to Angie’s List, “a slow drip from an outdoor spigot can add up to 20 gallons of water a day or 500 gallons a month.”
-Check for debris in plumbing vents, yard drains, gutters, downspouts, sprinkler systems, and inspect your hoses for expansion before performing a test run of your outdoor faucets.
-Check sprinklers for signs of leaks and adjust for proper coverage and adjust the sprinkler clock to account for the extra daylight.
-Check out these tips for checking for yard leaks from Angie’s List.
+Check for debris in plumbing vents, yard drains, gutters, downspouts, and sprinkler systems, and inspect your hoses for expansion before performing a test run of your outdoor faucets.
+Check sprinklers for signs of leaks, adjust for proper coverage, and adjust the sprinkler clock to account for extra daylight.
+Check out these tips for checking for yard leaks from Angi.

 Check the Hose Bib:

 Check for leaks; this can sometimes happen in colder Winter climates (like Northern Nevada) if hoses have been left on the hose bib during the winter months.
-It can even occasionally freeze the supply pipe, and after the pipe thaws out, cracked during expansion.
+It can even occasionally freeze the supply pipe and crack during expansion after the pipe thaws out.
 This pipe can continue to leak and could be damaging to your home.
 If you are experiencing this, we recommend you call us to help resolve the issue ASAP!

 Turn on your Irrigation System:

-As the temperatures warm-up, you’ll want to check your irrigation system for leaks and cracks.
-Let us know if you see any Winter cracks in your vacuum breaker or backflow assembly, we can help you repair it or install a new one!
-Just email us a picture to email@example.com.
+As the temperatures warm up, you’ll want to check your irrigation system for leaks and cracks.
+Let us know if you see any Winter cracks in your vacuum breaker or backflow assembly, and we can help you repair it or install a new one!
+Just email us a picture at email@example.com.

 Truckee Meadows Water Authority has a helpful guide to turning your irrigation system after winter.
 “After you have done the preliminary steps for turning your system back on, watch the low-flow indicator on your water meter.
 If it is still, no water is being leaked.
-If the low-flow indicator is moving, first be sure no water is being used within the home, then: At the vertical valve and drain sleeves, be sure there is no water filling either sleeve.
-Check your backflow to be sure there is no water dripping from the flat handles, the test cock screws, or the black bonnet (pressure vacuum breaker) located at the top of the assembly.
-Be sure the drain in your irrigation control valve box was closed snugly and there is no water dripping (TMWA)”.
+If the low-flow indicator is moving, first, ensure no water is being used within the home.
+Then, at the vertical valve and drain sleeves, ensure there is no water filling either sleeve.
+Next, check your backflow to be sure there is no water dripping from the flat handles, the test cock screws, or the black bonnet (pressure vacuum breaker) located at the top of the assembly.
+Finally, be sure the drain in your irrigation control valve box was closed snugly, and there is no water dripping (TMWA)”.